-Housed in a male unit and without educational programming, Taci has cultivated a disciplined writing practice.
+Confined in a men’s prison and without any educational programming, Taci has cultivated a disciplined writing practice.
 They have written three books and six screenplays on a typewriter.
 They then retype their stories onto the prison’s messaging system and send them to a friend they met through Black and Pink.
 The friend copies and pastes each message into a Word document.
 To send out one story, Taci sent over 45 emails.

 In an essay about being transgender in prison, Taci wrote about fighting for the right to live their life as their true self: